luisiiyoo/gavpla/README.md

 yarn install
 ```

+## Set environment variables

+Create a copy of the `.env.sample` and rename it to `.env` and update the values.

+## Set environment variables

+Get a Google credentials ([OAtuh 2.0 Client id](https://console.cloud.google.com/apis/credentials?project=license-plates-project)) file and rename it to `google-credentials.json`

 ## Run the app

 When yarn finishes the installation of dependencies you are ready to launch the app.